ssamiaa/StudyTrack/README.md

 - As a user, I want to view all my courses, along with their associated topics, lesson objectives, and progress in one place, so that I can easily assess my learning progress and see what areas I need to focus on.
 - As a user, I want to save my course progress, including topics and lesson objectives, so that I can continue my work later without losing any of my tracked progress.
 - as a user, As a student, I want to load my previously saved course progress so that I can resume where I left off without having to re-enter any information.

+### Instructions for End User

+**How to add a Topic to a Course:**
+- To add a new topic to a course, first select the course from the list on the left side panel by clicking on its name.
+Then, in the main display area, click the button labeled "+ Add Topic".
+You will be prompted to enter a topic name, followed by the option to specify lesson objectives for that topic.

+**First Required Action (View Lesson Objectives for a Topic):**
+- After adding topics, you can view and interact with each topic's lesson objectives by clicking the "View Lesson Objectives" button below the topic name.
+A new window will open, displaying a checklist of lesson objectives for that topic, allowing you to mark each objective as mastered by selecting the checkbox next to it.

+**Second Required Action (Track Overall Course Confidence):**
+- Each course’s overall confidence level is visually represented by a circular progress bar located in the main display area.
+The progress bar updates automatically as you mark lesson objectives as mastered within each topic, giving you a real-time view of your confidence level across all topics in the course.

+**Location of the Visual Component:**
+- The circular progress bar, located on the right side of the main display area, is the visual component representing the course’s overall confidence.
+It dynamically updates to reflect the average confidence percentage across all topics in the selected course.

+**How to Save the State of the Application to File:**
+- To save your current progress, click on the "Save Data" button located in the left side panel under the list of courses.
+This will save all courses, topics, and lesson objectives to a file, allowing you to load this progress later.

+**How to Load the State of the Application from File:**
+- To load previously saved data, click on the "Load Data" button located in the left side panel under the list of courses.
+This will retrieve all saved courses, topics, and lesson objectives from the file, restoring them to the application so you can continue from where you left off.